maxpautsch/knx_to_openhab/README.md

 - add `location` to add the [location](https://github.com/openhab/openhab-core/blob/main/bundles/org.openhab.core.semantics/model/SemanticTags.csv) to the first two layers of group addresses.
 Divide multiple by `,`
 - add `semantic` to overwrite the default entries. (e.g. if a switch is controlling a projector: semantic=Projector).
 [Possible options](https://github.com/openhab/openhab-core/blob/main/bundles/org.openhab.core.semantics/model/SemanticTags.csv).
 Divide multiple by `,`
 - add `icon` to set the icon. e.g. `icon=projector`
+- add `ignore` to competely disable the import for that GA

 (e.g. `semantic=Pump;icon=pump;debug;influx`)

 ## Processed types:
 ### Components determined only by GA
 - Temperature based on Datatype
+- Humidity  based on Datatype
-- Window Contact - based on Datatype 1.019
+- Window Contact based on Datatype 1.019
 - Electrical work (wh) based on Datatype
 - Power (W) based on Datatype
 - Curent based on Datatype